 Fewer Legal Battles

 Family disagreements regarding property often form the largest class of litigation in court in India.
-An ever settlement deed would remove doubt.
+An ever deed would remove doubt.

 Saving Time and Costs